MichaelNeas/laboratory/checklist.md

 Why code in all of these?
 - Practice, practice, practice, until I'm sick of it, and can do it with no problem (some have many edge cases and bookkeeping details to remember)
 - Work within the raw constraints (allocating/freeing memory without help of garbage collection (except Python))
-- Make use of built-in types so I have experience using the built-in tools for real-world use (not going to write my own linked list implementation in production)
+- Make use of built-in types to have experience using the built-in tools for real-world use (not going to write my own linked list implementation in production)

-I may not have time to do all of these for every subject, but I'll try.

-You don't need to memorize the guts of every algorithm.

 Write code on a whiteboard or paper, not a computer.
 Test with some sample inputs.
 Then test it out on a computer.